preons/docs/content/articles/designing-preons.md

 It then turned out my neutrals were too subtle, so I changed them a little to get more contrast.

+> Don't be afraid to tweak things as you go along.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/reduced-high-contrast.png)

 ```html